 Graduate Candidates: Two years of a Master’s program

-Eligibility: Applicants must be in their undergraduate junior year; United States citizens; a cumulative grade point average of 3.2 or higher on a 4.0 scale at the time of application and must be maintained throughout participation of the program.
+Eligibility: Applicants may be in their undergraduate junior year; be receiving their Bachelor’s degree in spring 2017; or may be alumni.
+They must be United States citizens; have a cumulative grade point average of 3.2 or higher on a 4.0 scale at the time of application and must be maintained throughout participation of the program.